 - 1 tbsp vanilla extract

-- Pre-culture your milk and whipping cream (with milk kefir, sour cream or buttermilk.
-See notes.)
+- Pre-culture your milk and whipping cream.
+(See notes.)

 - Mix all the ingredients together.
-You may need to heat up the honey to get it to combine with the milk.
-Just cool everything before putting it in the ice cream maker.
+You may need to heat up the honey to get it to combine with the cream.
+Just cool the mixture in the fridge before putting it in the ice cream maker.

 - Follow the instructions on your ice cream maker.